My Sister is Succeeding

 Apply for the middle school/junior high school and high school programs on this page.

 My Sister is Succeeding (MySiS) develops strong writers, confident speakers, and future-ready leaders through immersive experiences in literacy, mentorship, and personal growth.
-Rooted in the belief that language is a powerful tool for self-discovery and influence, MySiS equips girls to think critically, express themselves clearly, and lead with purpose.
+Rooted in the belief that language is a powerful tool for self-discovery and influence, MySiS equips youth to think critically, express themselves clearly, and lead with purpose.

 Participants engage in writing workshops, public speaking activities, book clubs, and service-based learning, all designed to strengthen their voice and sharpen their skills.
 Through a supportive community and meaningful mentorship, girls explore who they are, what they believe, and how they want to make a difference.